Duvet. Doona. Comforter. Dyne, in Danish.

-It’s so simple that it’s kind of embarrassing.
-I’m embarrassed for you right now.
+It’s so simple that it’s kind of embarrassing, isn’t it?

-When I first arrived in Denmark I thought it looked a bit funny, like two squishy caterpillars on a picnic blanket.
-But then the enormity of meaning dawned.
+It might look a bit funny at first for those who have only experienced the one-duvet-system, like two squishy caterpillars on a picnic blanket.
+But then the enormity of meaning dawns.
 This means…no, could it mean?
 THE WAR IS OVER.

-I mean, sleeping in bed with another person doesn’t magically morph the two of you into some kind of double-headed monster or baby-monkey-clinging-to-its-mama’s-back situation.
+Sleeping in bed with another person doesn’t magically morph the two of you into some kind of double-headed monster or baby-monkey-clinging-to-its-mama’s-back situation.
 You are still two individuals.
 It is liberating to be reminded of the fact.
-So much so that you are going to smack yourself and then your partner in the face for not thinking of the two-doona system yourself.
-Smack away!
-You deserve it, you fool!

-It seems like a small issue, but it has made my life better.
-That’s something to be grateful for and it something that is easy to overlook.
+It seems like a small issue, but it will undoubtedly make life better.
 If you’ve been laboring/not sleeping under the apprehension that consistently sharing a bed with another person means that you have to compromise, you’re right.
 There’s snoring and night-terrors and flailing limbs and alarm-clock issues to sort through.